 Is It The Only Life You Know?

-Yes you guessed it right: the first stage called “woral” is about talking and walking.
-But it’s also when you’re going at school by foot.
+Yes, you guessed it right: the first stage called “woral” is about talking and walking.
+But it’s also when you’re going to school on foot.
 As a child, you’re experiencing the street.
-My first experience in the street I can remember is with my cousin.
+My first experience near the road I can remember is with my cousin.
 We stumbled upon 2 other children and almost ended up in a fight.

 There’s no place you can really go except school.
-Maybe you can go on holidays with the parents but some people can’t afford it.
-It’s also a stage where your identity is maturing and let me tell you it’s a very important stage for your identity.
+Maybe you can go on holiday with your parents, but some people can’t afford it.
+It’s also a stage where your identity is maturing, and let me tell you it’s a critical stage for your personality.

 Can You See For Miles And Miles?

-It’s a very important stage: the “thmile” stage.
-In fact, it might be the most important stage to live longer and happier.
+It’s a crucial stage: the “thmile” stage.
+In fact, it might be the most essential stage to live longer and happier.
 It might be the stage that will define all our lives.
-The basics of that stage are simple: you have to smile and you have to throw things.
+The basics of that stage are simple: you have to smile, and you have to throw things.

-It’s also a dangerous stage since the nazis will try to rearrange you with a somewhat cryptic injonction with a language you don’t really master.
-To me, nazis are only people that are always sick and tired.
+It’s also a vulnerable stage since the nazis will try to rearrange you with a somewhat cryptic injunction with a language you don’t truly master.
+To me, nazis are the only people that are always sick and tired.

 Would You Choose Water Over Wine?

-Yes this is a stage where the shocks are life threatening.
+Yes, this is a stage where the shocks are life-threatening.
 And this is a stage where you could look for a way to transform water into wine.
-This just means you believe in magic and you might find it.
+This means you believe in magic, and you might find it.

 Didn’t This Start Long Ago?

-Although you might think it’s new you might remember you childhood where you already felt that way.
-But during childhood there’s the puberty thing that’s modifying your point of view.
+Although you might think it’s new, you might remember your childhood where you already felt that way.
+But during childhood, there’s the puberty thing that’s modifying your point of view.

-So really this stage might be about point of views: the pollution in the air, whose could that be?
+So really this stage might be about the point of view: the pollution in the air, whose could that be?
 According to me, those stages must be mastered to live a happy life.
 So in what stage do you want to spend your life in?